RCdeWit/infra/README.md

 a fresh deployment.

 ## Planned improvements
-- [] Deployments through GitHub actions
-- [] Include NAS configuration as code
+- [ ] Include NAS configuration as code